jarokaz/AMLWorkshop/Labs/Lab04-ModelDeployment/deploy_webservice.md

 ## Create a manifest
 ```
-az ml manifest create --manifest-name <your new manifest name> -f <path to score file> -r <runtime for the image, e.g. spark-py>
+az ml manifest create --manifest-name <your new manifest name> -f <path to score file> -r <runtime for the image, e.g. spark-py> -i <model id>
 ```

 ## Create an image